The most expensive mistake churches make isn’t overbuilding. It’s underestimating what it costs to own.

-Each year, millions are spent on new or renovated church buildings—but few leaders truly account for what it costs to operate, maintain, and sustain them.
+Each year, millions are spent on new or renovated church buildings, but few leaders truly account for what it costs to operate, maintain, and sustain them.
 In this guide, we’ll uncover what facility ownership really costs and how proper planning, budgeting, and stewardship can keep your ministry financially healthy for decades.

 Zoom In: What Do The Costs Mean

-- Initial costs: $7,500,000
+- Initial Construction: $7,500,000

-- Cost of money: $3,200,000
+- Cost of Money: $2,000,000

-What Costs More: Building a church or operating a church?
+What Costs More: Building a Church or Operating a Church?

 Operating—by a landslide.